cse110-sp25-group27/cse110-sp25-group27/admin/meetings/52025-retrospective-2.md

 - Backend:
     - Read up more on documentation of Puppeteer testing to help test functionality for frontend
     - Implement files to test expected behavior after being more acquainted with the documentation
+    - Work with frontend team to create required event handlers

 ## Follow-up / Next Steps